matte21/line-solver/README.md

 The engine offers a language to specify queueing networks that decouples model description from the choice of solver used for its solution.
 Model-to-model transformations enable the use of either native or external solvers, such as [JMT](http://jmt.sourceforge.net/) and [LQNS](http://www.sce.carleton.ca/rads/lqns/).
 Native solvers are based on continuous-time Markov chains (CTMC), fluid ordinary differential equations, matrix analytic methods (MAM), normalizing constant analysis, and mean-value analysis (MVA).

-Advanced ifeatures are also supported, such as nodes to describe caching, randomly-evolving environments, computation of response time percentiles, and transient solutions.
+Advanced features include nodes to describe caching, randomly-evolving environments, computation of response time percentiles, and transient solutions.

 ### Getting started (MATLAB SOURCE)